2 Solutions for Handling the #1 Objection from Private Money Lenders

 You: “Well, I’m glad you asked.
 Having recently launched my investing business, I’ve taken the steps to assemble an incredibly skilled and experienced team of pros, including…”

-And just like that, you’ve easily introduced the highly effective Principle of Association.
-You may be a greener investor, but if you're using such an experienced, crackerjack team, you must know what you're doing, right?
+You may be a greener investor, but if you’re using such an experienced crackerjack team, you must know what you’re doing, right?

-Confidence instilled.
-Let's take it to another level with…
+Let’s take it to another level with…

 #2 Principle of Aikido